 If you have a compact car, you will need a seat that is as narrow as possible without sacrificing safety.

-Additional features added to the car seat may make it more bulky, so consider more streamlined seats that will fit into smaller spaces.
+Additional features added to the car seat may make it bulkier, so consider more streamlined seats that will fit into smaller spaces.

 Q. When can a child start using one?

-It is common knowledge now that children are more safe in rear facing seats, and therefore they should stay there for as long as possible.
+It is common knowledge now that children are safer in rear-facing seats, and therefore they should stay there for as long as possible.
 As a minimum, you should keep children rear facing until they are 1 years old and weigh 20 pounds.
-However, many rear facing seats have weight limits higher than this, and it is smart to keep your child rear facing until they reach the maximum weight limit, on average around 40 pounds.
+However, many rear-facing seats have weight limits higher than this, and it is smart to keep your child rear facing until they reach the maximum weight limit, on average around 40 pounds.

 Q. How long should a child be using a forward facing seat?

 Children should use forward facing seats until they are able to just use a regular seat belt.
 It is recommended that children do not stop using a forward-facing seat until they are at least 4 foot 9 inches tall.
 This will differ for every child, but will typically occur when they are around 10 years old.
 However, their height is a much more important factor than their age.
 Children should remain in their booster seat until they reach the proper height limit.
 They should still remain in the back seat using a regular seat belt until they are 13 years of age.

 Not only do you need to make the right decision regarding the type of car seat, you also need to make sure you are installing it correctly.
 If you are unsure how to install your car seat, make sure to ask for help or consult a manual before allowing your child to ride in it.
 Make sure to use either your seatbelt or LATCH system to make sure the seat is securely in place with no more than one inch of movement at the base of the seat.
 This will be just as important as selecting the right type of seat.